 Multi-Sample Plotting

-When multiple samples are input to whitsonPVT, data visulization can be used to easily identify fluid behavior, data entry errors and data quality checks.
-In the following sections, several different plotting types for data visulization available in whitsonPVT are discussed briefly.
+When multiple samples are input to whitsonPVT, data visualization can be used to easily identify fluid behavior, data entry errors and data quality checks.
+In the following sections, several different plotting types for data visualization available in whitsonPVT are discussed briefly.

 Note